 Montevideo is also the location of the headquarters for Mercosur (the Southern Cone Common Market).
 Mercosur was created in 1991 to open trade of goods and services among South American countries and promote development within the realm.
 Current members of Mercosur include Uruguay, Paraguay, Brazil, and Argentina.
 Venezuela’s application for full membership is pending.
 Additional associate members of Mercosur include Peru, Ecuador, Colombia, Chile, and Bolivia.
 Mercosur is on a parallel path to compete with the North American Free Trade Agreement (NAFTA), the Central America Free Trade Agreement (CAFTA), the European Union, and other global trade associations.

 South America’s second-largest country is Argentina.
-In physical area, Argentina is ranked eighth in the world.
+In the physical size, Argentina is ranked eighth in the world.
 The Andes Mountains span its entire western border with Chile.
 At the southern end of the continent in Tierra del Fuego.
 Argentina is a land of extremes.
 Mt.
 Aconcagua is the highest mountain in the Western Hemisphere at 22,841 feet in elevation, and Laguna del Carbon is the lowest point in the Western Hemisphere at −344 feet below sea level.
 Parts of the northern region have a tropical climate; the southern region extends into tundra-like conditions with treeless plains.
 Argentina also claims the Falkland Islands, which are now controlled by Great Britain.
 In 1982, Argentina’s ruling military junta attempted to retake control of the Falklands, but the British navy halted the action in what became known as the Falklands War.

 Argentina can be categorized into a number of regions that correlate roughly with the varied physical and cultural landscapes of the country.
 The central regions include Chaco, Northern, Mesopotamia, Cuyo, Pampas, and Patagonia.
 The Northern region of Argentina has one of the highest average elevations because of the Andes Mountain Ranges.
 The An-des ranges widen as they proceed northward to the west of Chaco and are home to fertile river valleys.
 The northern ends of the ranges extend into Bolivia and enter the Altiplano of the Central Andes.